Introduction

 In the next question you have to identify into how many accounts were logged into successfully from the attacker IP

-If you check the AuthenticationEvents table you can see that there is a column which stores successful logins
+If you check the AuthenticationEvents table you can see that there is a column which

 Let’s check for the given IP 59.171.58.12 and list the hostnames connected to those successful logins